JuliaReinforcementLearning/ReinforcementLearning.jl/src/ReinforcementLearningZoo/README.md

 </p>

-This project aims to provide some typical implementations of the most typical reinforcement learning algorithms.
+This project aims to provide some implementations of the most typical reinforcement learning algorithms.